 In general, the aspirations of WG policy do not match the experiences of unpaid carers in Wales.
-There continues to be dissatisfaction around Carer Assessments and related outcomes.
-Severe resource constraints and challenges in recruitment and retention of paid carers have put pressure on unpaid carers to 'fill the gap'.
+There continues to be dissatisfaction around Carer Assessments and the outcomes of having had one.
+Severe resource constraints and challenges in the recruitment and retention of paid carers have put pressure on unpaid carers to 'fill the gap'.
 Parents of disabled children are facing huge waiting lists for additional needs assessments of their children, without which essential support cannot be provided.
-On a more positive note, recent WG investment in funding short breaks for unpaid carers has been well received and there are many examples of creative short breaks, with positive outcomes for carers and the people they support.
+On a more positive note, recent WG investment in funding short breaks for unpaid carers has been well received and there are many examples of creative short breaks, with positive outcomes for unpaid carers and the people they support.